Introduction

 Here's a simple example of using

-to retrieve the 10 most recent articles from the NewsStoriesTable
+ROWCOUNT to retrieve the 10 most recent articles from the NewsStoriesTable table: |

 When to Use

-So what approach should you use,
+TOP vs. When to Use ROWCOUNTSo what approach should you use,

-wasn't introduced until SQL Server version 7.0.
+TOP or ROWCOUNT?
+If you are using SQL Server 6.5 or earlier, you'll have to use ROWCOUNT, as TOP wasn't introduced until SQL Server version 7.0.
 Of course, unless you are supporting a legacy system, chances are you are using at least SQL Server 7.0, if not SQL Server 2000 or SQL Server 2005.

 In SQL Server 2005,